 Joining his daughter, Jessie Woodrow Wilson Sayre, Wilson continued to speak for the cause and contacted members of Congress with personal and written appeals.
 Finally, on August 18, 1920, the 19th Amendment was ratified by a two-thirds majority of the states.

 Wilson’s New Freedom platform favored small businesses and farmers, and he went after what he termed the "Triple Wall of Privilege."
-In 1913, he signed the Underwood-Simmons Act, which reduced tax rates that had previously favored industrialists over small business.
+In 1913, he signed the Underwood-Simmons Act, which reduced tax rates that had previously favored industrialists over small businesses.
 He also approved the Federal Reserve Act, making loans more accessible to the average American.
 He further enforced anti-trust legislation in 1914 with the Clayton Antitrust Act, which supported labor unions, allowing for strikes, boycotts and peaceful picketing.

 At the outbreak of World War I in Europe on July 26, 1914, Wilson declared America neutral, believing that "to fight, you must be brutal and ruthless, and the spirit of ruthless brutality will enter into the very fiber of our national life."
 This produced a campaign slogan for his second-term election: "He kept us out of war."

-Wilson tried to dispense a peace protocol to Great Britain along with the money and munitions they asked for, but was rebuffed.
+Wilson tried to dispense a peace protocol to Great Britain along with the money and munitions they asked for but was rebuffed.
 He finally asked Congress to declare war in April 1917, when Germany repeatedly ignored U.S. neutrality and sunk American ships.
 When the war was over, nearly a year and a half later, Americans were perceived as heroes.
 (The "Great War" was also meant to be the last war.)

 Wilson proposed the "Fourteen Points" as the basis for the peace treaty at Versailles, with the last point being the creation of a League of Nations to ensure world peace.
-While adopted by Europe, Congress did not approve the U.S. joining the League of Nations.
+While adopted by Europe, Congress did not approve of the United States joining the League of Nations.
 Wilson toured the nation in an effort to increase public support for the League.
 He was awarded the Nobel Peace Prize in 1920 for his efforts.

 Record on Racism

-Though Woodrow Wilson’s legacy on world peace, women’s rights and labor reform is exemplary, his record on race can only be described as dismal.
+Though Wilson’s legacy on world peace, women’s rights and labor reform is exemplary, his record on race can only be described as dismal.
 Perhaps it was his Southern upbringing or perhaps he was just a product of his times when racial inequality was considered normal by most Americans.